TreeHacks/hackpack-researchkit/README.md

 --------------------------------------------------------------------------------

 The *master* branch includes the completed code with ResearchKit consent & survey forms as well as HealthKit access & step count.
-The *starterkit* branch includes the code with comments on each part of the project.
+The *starterkit* branch includes the code with comments and parts for you to add on/customize yourself for each part of the project.

 **Main.storyboard** creates navigation controller, buttons to link to functions for Consent, Survey, and Steps Count, textboxes to describe uses, and a separate view controller for HealthKit data.
 Buttons and textboxes are aligns to fit every spec of iPhone product.